mercy-michael/mercy-michael.github.io/about.md

 ## Welcome To Mercy Michael's Github Application Page.

-### Why Design this page?
+### Why design this page?

 I am designing this website on GitHub to apply for Machine Learning/Data Science in Tech Expert Academy.
-I hope my application will be approved by TEA, that would be my utmost desire.
+It will be my utmost joy if my application will be approved by TEA.

 ### My Motivation